ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 ### Registration Policy

-The registration policy takes as input the protected headers (but not the statement) of the claim to be registered and the ledger (possibly including prior transparent claims from the same `issuer` and `feed`).
+Each transparency service is parameterized by a Registration Policy that takes as input the protected headers (but not the statement) of the claim to be registered and the ledger (possibly including prior transparent claims from the same `issuer` and `feed`).

-In particular, the `reg_info` header provides an extensible mechanism that lets the issuer select the parts of the registration policy to be applied to a given claim.
+The `reg_info` header provides an extensible mechanism that lets the issuer selects which tagged inputs to include, adnd thus parameterize the registration policy to be applied to each claim.

 Future revisions of this note will specify a default policy that MUST be enforced for every tag present in `reg_info` and supported by the TS.
 For example, a `release_note` may be uninterpreted, whereas a `sequence number` may be accepted only if its value is either 1 if this is the first claim for this `feed` or n+1 if the last registered claim for this feed had `sequence number` n.